 International Organization for Migration (IOM)

-In Yemen, IOM is engaged across many sectors including humanitarian support to migrants, internally displaced persons (IDPs), returnees and conflict-affected communities; it provides food and non-food items (NFIs), shelter, primary and emergency health care and nutrition, access to critical water resources and sanitation, hygiene awareness, counter-trafficking and mental health and psychosocial support (MHPSS).
-In coordination with governments, IOM provides voluntary return assistance to individuals or groups willing to return to their countries of origin.
-In cases of refugees, IOM coordinates with UNHCR on repatriation and resettlement cases.
+In Yemen, IOM is engaged across many sectors including humanitarian support to internally displaced persons (IDPs), returnees and conflict-affected communities; it provides food and non-food items (NFIs), shelter, primary and emergency health care and nutrition, access to critical water resources and sanitation, hygiene awareness, counter-trafficking and mental health and psychosocial support (MHPSS).